Ichus/Blackjack-Game/README.txt

 follow the instructions on screen to play the game When asked for input you can type the word or first letter.
 Either works

-Objects

-Card
-Deck
-Player
-Dealer
-ChipPool- deleted and moved to a method of player.
-Will be reinstated if there's more time to allow variable types of chips Bet
-Hand
-BlackjackGame
-Round
-Chip

 USE
 -------------------------------------------